trailofbits/osquery-extensions/fwctl/README.md

 1. **ENABLED**: The rule has been applied correctly.
 2. **DISABLED**: The rule is not applied either due to an error or because it may have been manually removed by the local administrator.
-3. **UNMANAGED**: This (read only) rule was found on the system but was not added by osquery.
+3. **UNMANAGED**: This (read-only) rule was found on the system but was not added by osquery.
 The PF firewall supports private configuration namespaces, so this state does not apply on macOS.

 ## Additional notes